XLSForm/xlsform.github.io/_includes/xlsform.md

 For more information on encrypted forms and how to generate the rsa keys have a look at the tutorial [here](http://opendatakit.org/help/encrypted-forms/).
 Please have a look at the [tutorial_encrypted XLSForm ](https://docs.google.com/spreadsheets/d/1O2VW5dNxXeyr-V_GB3spS6QPX4rtqtt7ijqP_uZLU3I/edit?usp=sharing) example.

+##### <a name="instance_name"></a>Specify form submission name

+In the **settings** worksheet, you can specify a unique name for each form submission using fields filled in by the user during the survey.
+On the settings worksheet, add a column called **instance_name**.
+Write in the expression that defines the unique form instance name using fields from the survey worksheet.

+Check out this [example XLSForm](https://docs.google.com/a/ona.io/spreadsheets/d/1Bapi05GYITV6D0THvs9RaOSEjqb1-FWIhfjSTXtvl8I/edit#gid=1932003628) that calculates the instance name as the user's last and first names coupled with the form submission uuid.

 ##### <a name="multiple"></a>Multiple webpage forms